avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 ## Lemmatization
 ![Alternate image text](/images/twitter/dictionary.jpg)

-**Lemmatization** is another approach that handles term.
-Lemmatization labels the term from its base word (lemma).
+**Lemmatization** labels the term from its base word (lemma).
 This method is a more methodical approach for ensuring the words are reduced without losing its meaning.

 #### Import and instantiate Lemmatization:
 ```python